ahawkins/website/content/article/bash-bootcamp.md

 ---
-title: "Bash"
+title: "Bash Bootcamp"
 summary: Bash for total beginners.
 date: 2016-06-07
-draft: true
-toc: true
+toc: false
 tags:
   - bash
   - programming
+  - tutorial
 ---

-## Background

 I decided to write this because over the past year I slowly became a competent Bash programmer.
 This made more effective than anything else